-Previously when we learnt to measure, we were first taught to convert the length into a number of measurement units.
+When we first learnt to measure, we were taught to convert the length into a number of measurement units.
 We then had to remember or note down the measurement units to then reconvert the number of measurement units to the original length.

 The tools needed were some sort of scale and a pen or the like to mark out the measured length by hand.
 The above analysis of the old measurement method demonstrates that it takes along time to learn, is complicated and produces unreliable results.

 Using markingmeasure the length between the combined marking and measurement edges is set in the same way as on Vernier callipers.
 The length is locked and then transferred to the workpiece using the marking edges to scribe out the set length.